gear-tech/sails/README.md

 > the application's balance to the caller's one.
 This can be done via using a dedicated
 > type, `CommandReply<T>`.

-It is convenient to have a method that returns a `Result<T, E>` type, but not expose it to clients.
+Sometimes it is convenient to have a method that returns the `Result<T, E>` type, but not expose it to clients.
 Then it is possible to use the question mark operator in the method body.
 For this purpose, you can use the `#[export]` attribute macro with the `unwrap_result` parameter.